-The first step is to confirm your admission by clicking on the link in your admission letter.
+The first step is to confirm your admission by clicking on the link in your admission letter and paying the non-refundable $250 admission deposit fee.
+Payment of the deposit is required in order to confirm your admission.
 Within three business days after you confirm your acceptance, the University will send important information to the personal email address you provided during the admissions process.
 You will receive an email containing your AlbanyID, a nine-digit University identification number.
 You will also receive a second email containing your PIN and instructions for activating your IT account for access to MyUAlbany and email services at the University.
 You can then contact your Advisor to obtain your Advisor Verification Number (AVN) that you will need to complete the class enrollment process.
 [Please Note: Former University at Albany students will not receive the PIN email upon their acceptance to graduate study.]

 How long do I have to confirm my acceptance?

 Please refer to your admission letter for the specific date you are required to confirm your offer of admission.